OBOFoundry/OBOFoundry.github.io/principles/fp-014-guidelines.md

 ## Summary

-In addition to the principles, each ontology MUST follow general OBO guidelines.
+In addition to the principles, each ontology MUST follow gen  eral OBO guidelines.

 ## Purpose